nayname/IAMY/README.md

 5.  **Automated Testing**Creating automated tests or a staging environment where each generated contract is compiled and tested can catch many of the issues before they reach users.

-We encourage contributors to open pull requests, share prompt engineering insights, or provide improved training data to help make the generator more robust.

 License
 -------